embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 };
 ```

 This example defines a domain information object for the already allocated memory space of the variable AppParaObj (a variable within the application parameter example).
-This allows the access to the complete application parameter set with SDO segmented or block transfers from within the CANopen network.
+This allows access to the complete application parameter set with SDO segmented or block transfers from within the CANopen network.

 The following descriptions explains the details of the structure members: